stridecolossus/jove-blog/blog/part-4-models/model-loader.md

 ### Model Persistence

-Although the OBJ loader and indexed mesh are relatively efficient, the process of loading the model is now quite slow.
+Although the OBJ loader and indexed mesh are relatively efficient, the process of loading the model is now quite slow (albeit only taking a second or so).
 We could attempt to optimise the code but this is usually very time-consuming and often results in complexity leading to bugs.

 Instead we note that as things stand the following steps in the loading process are repeated _every_ time we run the demo:

 1. Load and parse the OBJ model.

-2. Deduplicate the vertex data.
+2. De-duplicate the vertex data.

 3. Transform to NIO buffers.